-We all face many challenges in life, which can cause us stress, worry and anxiety.
-During this Stress Awareness Month, be aware of how you are feeling and use the advice below to try and help reduce your level of stress.
+We all face many challenges in life, which can make us feel stressed, or cause worry and anxiety.
+During this Stress Awareness Month (April 2023), be aware of how you are feeling and use the advice below to try and help reduce your level of stress.

 You may find yourself worrying about a range of issues and feel increasingly overwhelmed or anxious.
 You might be worried or anxious about things like money, family, your health or work.